If you want to know Egremont's hourly and ten-day weather, check Earth Networks on the town's website. Read on...

-The Town of Egremont has developed a comprehensive all-hazard emergency management plan for the Town.
-The plan's purpose is to facilitate the delivery of local, adjacent community, and state resources in the event of a disaster.
-As no single town has the resources to respond to a major incident, the plan uses mutual aid agreements with surrounding jurisdictions and the state to assist the Town.
+The Town of Egremont has developed a comprehensive all-hazard emergency management response for residents.
+The response aims to facilitate the delivery of local, adjacent community, and state resources during a disaster.
+As no single town has the resources to respond to a significant incident, the Town uses mutual aid agreements with surrounding jurisdictions and the state.

-It is important to note that National Grid may not be aware of your situation during a power outage.
-Please make sure they know of your power loss by calling them at 800-322-3223.
-Also, please contact the Egremont Police Department so we know of possible downed power lines, etc. You can reach Emergency Management at 413-528-2160.
+It is important to note that National Grid may not know your situation during a power outage.
+Please inform them of your power loss by calling them at 800-322-3223.
+Also, please get in touch with the Egremont Police Department so we know of possible downed power lines, etc. You can reach Emergency Management at 413-528-2160.

 National Grid Information on Power Outages

 Warming Centers and What You Can Do During Weather Emergencies

 In the event of weather emergencies when you are unable to remain in your homes or to find alternate shelter options, local warming centers are available:

 - Egremont Town Hall, 171 Egremont Plain Rd, No, Egremont (413.528.0182)

 - Claire Teague Senior Center.
 917 So.
 Main St., Great Barrington (413.528.1881)